-All scenarios in this study assume a ~40% reduction in methane emissions and a ~75% reduction in HFC emissions by 2045, in line with previous E3 decarbonization scenarios (Mahone, 2018); (Aas, 2020).
-These reductions match CARB's SLCP Reduction Strategy for 2030 and go beyond the Strategy past 2030, in the case of HFCs.
-All scenarios include a near phase-out of HFCs by 2050.
-Even with these aggressive measures, there are still 30-34 MMT CO2e of non-combustion emissions remaining in our scenarios in 2045.
+All scenarios in this study assume a ~40% reduction in methane emissions and a ~75% reduction in HFC emissions by 2045 relative to 2017 levels, in line with previous E3 decarbonization scenarios (Mahone, 2018); (Aas, 2020).
+These reductions match CARB's SLCP Reduction Strategy for 2030 and go beyond the SLCP Strategy past 2030, in the case of HFCs.
+All scenarios include a transition away from HFCs in most applications by 205012.
+The HFC reductions are ambitious and would only be possible through the widespread use of lower-GWP refrigerants across all applications.
+In contrast, the methane reduction assumptions may be conservative, particularly if higher capture rates of methane are achievable through deployment of emerging technologies in dairy and other agricultural processes.13 Even with these aggressive measures, there are still 30-34 MMT CO2e of non-combustion emissions remaining in our scenarios in 2045.
 The Zero Carbon Energy scenario assumes a complete phase-out of petroleum refining, oil & gas extraction, and the low-pressure natural gas distribution grid, meaning that non-energy emissions are slightly lower in this scenario, since fugitive methane emissions from these sources are reduced.